Greyhound Capital

 Series D in 2021

-SmartHR, Inc. is a Tokyo-based company that specializes in cloud-based human resources management software.
-Founded in 2013, SmartHR offers a platform designed to automate social insurance and employment insurance procedures.
-This software allows users to complete online forms and generate digital versions of essential documents such as pension and employment insurance applications, which can be submitted to relevant authorities with ease.
-By providing a comprehensive suite of solutions focused on employee management, administration, talent management, and productivity, SmartHR caters to a wide range of businesses, from large enterprises to small and medium-sized enterprises (SMEs).
+SmartHR, Inc. is a Tokyo-based company that specializes in developing cloud-based human resources management software.
+Founded in 2013, SmartHR provides a comprehensive platform designed to automate procedures related to social insurance and employment insurance.
+The software enables users to fill out online forms and generate digital versions of essential documents such as pension and employment insurance paperwork, which can be submitted electronically.
+By offering a suite of technology-enabled solutions for employee management, talent management, and overall HR administration, SmartHR caters to a wide range of businesses, from large enterprises to small and medium-sized enterprises.
+Through its innovative approach, SmartHR aims to streamline HR processes and enhance employee productivity.

 TravelPerk